NOW OFFERING PAYMENT PLANS!

 Ink May Break Down in The Body

 Some tattoo pigments may break down into toxic chemicals in the body when exposed to light.
 But this is not yet scientifically proven.
-German scientists reported that concentrations of molecules from red and yellow pigments increased up to 70-fold after laser radiation.
-The bigger the tattoo, the greater the release.

 Is Getting a Tattoo Removal Worth it?